 Federalism as a form of government divides power and authority between national and geographically arranged subnational units.
 Although theories resembling federalism have circulated for many centuries, the framers of the American republic in the eighteenth century, Thomas Madison and Alexander Hamilton, argued successfully for the first modern federal state.
 The case for international federalism was made by Immanuel Kant in that century.
 In the twentieth century arguments for federal systems of states eventually led to the establishment of the European Union.
 Whether state sovereignty is ceded or divided in such systems is a topic of debate.

-As alternatives to federalism, functionalist theories of international government challenge the very principle of sovereignty Having ceded their sovereignty, states would collaborate to devolve power and authority to a range of functional units.
+As alternatives to federalism in which sovereignty is passed at least in part from national to other bases, functionalist theories of international government challenge the very principle of sovereignty.
+Having ceded their sovereignty, states would collaborate to devolve power and authority to a range of functional units.
 This would be accomplished gradually, over various fields and activities.
 A range of specialised functional institutions would thus be formed, some on a regional basis and others on a worldwide scale.
 The habits of cooperation would be nurtured, meaning greater efficiency in the way functions are administered and the maintenance of international peace.
 Mitrany had begun to offer his functional approach to international politics in the 1930s.
-This was after Laski and Woolf had done so.
+This was, as will be discussed below, after Laski and Leonard Woolf had done so.
 Governments and political processes should, Mitrany agreed, be analysed in terms of their performance of social functions.
+Whilst uncomfortable with political ideology and party membership Mitrany had, nevertheless, served with Laski on the Labour Party’s Advisory Committee on International Questions (ACIQ) until 1931, after which to continue to so would require party membership.
+Mitrany preferred to consider himself as one who could bring together useful ideas from different ideological persuasions.
+In the 1940s he retained his links with the left through his work with the Fabian Society.
+His variant of functionalism has traditionally been portrayed as liberal left.
+The liberal elements of his thought were, however, combined with perhaps stronger anarchist ones resulting from his early study of revolutions in South-East Europe carried out by peasants who wanted little if any interference from the state.

-Advisory Committee on International Questions (ACIQ) During the Second World War, Mitrany opposed federalist arguments for international reform as they would attempt to bring together, into a whole system, units that were not always compatible.
+During the Second World War, Mitrany opposed federalist arguments for international reform as they would attempt to bring together, into a whole system, units that were not always compatible.
 He continued to argue that a far more effective strategy would be to build an international network of functional units.
 After the war Mitrany argued that the newly formed United Nations (UN), as a loose organisation of sovereign states, would not be able to take social or economic action on its own authority.
 A problem, however, with the international federal alternative was, he argued, that it would involve a rigid distribution, set out in a written constitution, of powers between territorial authorities of equal status.
 Federal government was thus by nature conservative and legalistic.
 Whilst any attempt to give a supranational government greater power would be anything but dynamic, a laggard federal grouping would be useless for the purposes of providing an alternative to the existing system.
 Such a weak federation, in which activities remained in the hands of national members, would be little more than a replica of the UN.
 The true choice was ‘not between the present competitive nationalisms and a lame international federation but between a full-fledged and comprehensive world government and equally full-fledged but specific and separate functional agencies’.